-Figures~\ref{fig:fourier}(a) and (b) show the Fourier transform of the torque versus $\phi$ data for values of $N$ ranging from $10$ to $45$ for the Yukawa and power-law cases, respectively.
+Figure~\ref{fig:torqueOsc} shows the torque oscillations for three values of $N$ between $18$ and $34$ when considering a Yukawa-corrected anisotropic gravitational force.
+Although not shown, the results for the power-law correction were qualitatively and quantitatively similar.
 The observations summarized below apply to both cases.
-The $N = 10$ curves are dominated by the isotropic torques such that the anisotropic peaks are difficult to resolve.
-The isotropic curves, on the other hand, exhibit strong fundamental peaks and two harmonics at $N(N-1)/\pi$ and $3N(N-1)/2\pi$ due to non-sinusoidal torque oscillations.
-At larger values of $N$, the anisotropic peaks at $N/\pi$ are clearly resolved.
-For $N$ between $20$ and $27$, the isotropic peaks are still prominent, but the higher order harmonics are suppressed.
-For $N\ge 35$, the isotropic peaks fall below the noise floor of the numerical calculations.
-A plot of the isotropic and anisotropic peak heights as a function of $N$ is shown in Fig.~\ref{fig:AmpVsN}.
-For both the Yukawa and power-law cases, increasing $N$ from $15$ to $30$ suppresses the fundamental isotropic peak by nearly ten orders of magnitude.
-The black squares in Fig.~\ref{fig:AmpVsN}, represent the heights of the isotropic peaks for both the Yukawa and power-law cases.
+The $N \lesssim 20$ curves are dominated by the isotropic torques such that the low-frequency anisotropic component of the signal cannot be resolved.
+The isotropic component, on the other hand, exhibits a strong oscillation with a period of $2\pi/\left[N(N-1)\right]$.
+Figure~\ref{fig:torqueOsc}(a) shows the $N = 18$ case.
+At larger values of $N$, the anisotropic oscillations (period $2\pi/N$) are clearly resolved.
+For example, Fig.~\ref{fig:torqueOsc}(b) shows the $N = 24$ case for which the isotropic and anisotropic components of the torque oscillation are comparable leading to a superposition of the two signals.
+For $N\gtrsim 30$, the isotropic component is strongly suppressed such that the torque oscillation is completely dominated by the anisotropic component.
+The $N = 34$ case is shown in Fig.~\ref{fig:torqueOsc}(c).

+A plot of the isotropic and anisotropic oscillation amplitudes as a function of $N$ are shown in Fig.~\ref{fig:AmpVsN}.
+For both the Yukawa and power-law cases, increasing $N$ from $10$ to $30$ suppresses the fundamental isotropic peak by eight orders of magnitude.
+The red squares in Fig.~\ref{fig:AmpVsN}, represent the oscillation amplitudes due to the isotropic component of the gravitational force for both Yukawa and power-law corrections.
 Because the corrections to Newtonian gravity are small, the isotropic component of the torque oscillations are largely independent of the details of the correction term.